ryanfb/etc/_drafts/a_curious_metal_codex_in_the_baths_of_diocletian.md

   > **Leaden Book.**
   > Each cover of this book bears a bust in relief in the centre, the front cover a veiled woman, the back cover a bearded man.
 Within the covers were seven very thin leaden leaves, originally fastened by a hinge but now exhibited separately.
 They are inscribed on both sides with an unintelligible series of Greek, Latin, and Italic letters, while in the upper third of each page are scratched two human or animal figures, or two symbols.
 The source of this book is not quite clear.
 The style and the writing are both very remarkable, but the article is held to be genuine and is believed to be a mystical book of the Basilidian Gnostics.
   > Comp. [*De Ruggiero*, Catalogo, pp. 63-79, No. 199](#ruggiero1878)
-* Angela Mayer-Deutsch, *Das Musaeum Kircherianum: Kontemplative Momente, historische Rekonstruktion, Bildrhetorik*.
+* <a name="mayer-deutsch2010"></a>Angela Mayer-Deutsch, *Das Musaeum Kircherianum: Kontemplative Momente, historische Rekonstruktion, Bildrhetorik*.
 Zurich: Diaphanes, 2010. p.
 142.

   > *Gleich nach dem Sistrum wird bei Bonanni ein eventuell gefälschtes Buch aus Blei  (Taf.
 4,08ab)[^mayerfn1] beschrieben, das sich um 1899 unter Ruggiero noch im Museo Kircheriano befand.[^mayerfn2]*
   >